 - Lampshaded in Freaky, together with Black Dude Dies First.
 As Josh and Nyla run down a hallway thinking a Serial Killer is chasing them, Josh yells, "You're black, I'm gay, we are so dead!"
 Fortunately, they aren't in a classical slasher film, but a modern subversive take on the genre.

 - Python: One of the python's first few victims are a lesbian and bisexual couple who suffer some Terror at Make-Out Point.

 - In Rabid Grannies, one of the "granny's" first victim is Lesbian Niece.

 - Double Subverted in Scream 4, which discusses the "Horror Movie Rules" in regards to which characters will die first.
-Robbie, who is himself gay, suggests that because of Positive Discrimination in more recent films, gay characters are actually far more likely than straight characters to survive to the end.
+Robbie, who is himself gay, suggests that because of changing double standards in more recent films, gay characters are actually far more likely than straight characters to survive to the end.
 He tries to invoke this when confronted by the killer, whose wordless reaction is basically "Are you for real, dude?", and kills him anyway.

 - In Stripped to Kill, Angel, the fist victim of the Serial Killer, is a lesbian.
 The end of the film that her partner Roxanne had also been murdered by her borther Eric who had assumed her identity.

 - The first character to die in The Suckers is the lesbian Joanna, who is brutally raped before being murdered.

 - Gary, one of the Twofer Token Minority couple in Wrong Turn (2021) dies way before the main cast even encounters the villains, due to one of their traps.

 - In Armada, Shin and Milo, the only named non-straight characters in the story, are some of the first casualties of the alien invasion.
 They die just a few hours after consummating their relationship, while trying to help the other heroes get away.